pytroll/donfig/doc/configuration.rst

 .. autosummary::
    donfig.Config.set

-Configuration is stored within a normal Python dictionary in ``mypkg.config.config`` and can be modified using normal Python operations.

 Additionally, you can temporarily set a configuration value using the ``mypkg.config.set`` function.
 This function accepts a dictionary as an input